 Even if there isn’t a fear of bears lurking around, they still are an excellent way to store food simply because of their build quality and ease of use.
 I’ve kept most of my dry food items like biscuits, protein bars, and candy (yes, I bring candy to camping trips) in bear bags.

-While I’ve not had any experience of a bear rustling around my bags just yet, if you purchase one that has passed the Interagency Grizzly Bear Committee test, you should be good to go.
-You can either take a look at the list of approved products from the link above or, you can opt for my personal favorite instead.
+While I’ve not had any experience of a bear rustling around my bags just yet, if you purchase a bear bag that has passed the Interagency Grizzly Bear Committee test, you should be good to go.
+You can either take a look at the list of approved products or, you can opt for my personal favorite bear bag instead.

 Once again, while bear canisters are excellent for when you are in trouble of your food being gnawed on, canisters also serve a secondary purpose.
 They’re great for organizing and storing your food in smaller spaces.
 For instance, you can store both dry and wet food in separate canisters right in your backpack.